optimisedu/SviteWind/README.md

-# Svelte + Vite
+# Svelte + Vite + TailwindCSS

-This template should help get you started developing with Svelte in Vite.
+This is a basic SPA made in svelte - it sanitises the whitespace of textbox.
+Eventually I want to make more use of the Svelte framework - this is a simple tool for critical CSS extraction.

 ## Recommended IDE Setup